Student Services

 Psychological Services

-Counseling services are provided by through On-Site Counseling.
+Counseling services are provided by through the Pacific Counseling Center.
 The services include individual and couple’s counseling and group therapy.
 Both licensed and master’s prepared clinicians (interns/trainees) provide clinical counseling/psychotherapy and have a personal relationship with Jesus Christ.

 Clinical counseling enhances psychological well-being by exploring unhealthy patterns of relationship, challenging distortions and defenses in the personality structure, and exploring more effective ways to live.
 In turn, this psychological work facilitates the development of a more mature, richer relationship with God.
 Counseling services are available to all currently enrolled FPU students.